fstqwq/PipyV/README.md

 The reason why I don't use a $*\rightarrow\text{EX}$ but $*\rightarrow\text{ID}$ is that $\text{EX}$ stage is slow, comparing with $\text{ID}, \text{EX}$ is a worse choice.

+Stall: Using stall controller and $\text{EX}$ load flag for $\text{ID}$.

+##### Improvement but not implemented

+1. Assign is slow.

+   I use assign for different kinds of operands which according to 庄永昊's presentation, is slow.

+2. Smarter ID.

+   After reading 金乐盛's extra high frequency CPU, I realized that the second level decode of ID is somehow useless because there are always cases in EX.
+So there can be less calculation in ID.

 ### Problems met when working on it

 1. Implemented BGE with $>$.